 You saw how a letter is written and might be pronounced, but there is nothing better than hearing the sound of the letters in a video or audio.
 Below you will be able to hear how the letters above are pronounced, just press the play button:

-The alphabet and its pronunciation have a very important role in Arabic, therefore they need very special attention.
+The alphabet and its pronunciation have a very important role in Arabic.
 Once you're done with Arabic alphabet, you might want to check the rest of our Arabic lessons here: Learn Arabic.
 Don't forget to bookmark this page.